Chat

 getAdapter

-Get an adapter instance by name.
+Get a typed adapter instance by name.

 const slack = bot.getAdapter("slack");